-Here's the new Fed dot plot
+Here's the new Fed Dot Plot

-The Federal Reserve finally raised their target for the Fed Funds rate, ending a seven year long run of near-zero interest rates.
-The Fed also provided some hints as to what they will do next.
+The Federal Reserve just released their most recent statement on monetary policy.

-The “dot plot,” part of the FOMC’s Summary of Economic Projections released along with the policy decision statement, shows where each participant in the meeting thinks the fed funds rate should be at the end of the year for the next few years and in the longer run.
+In addition to the statement, the FOMC released their projections on where they think the economy will be heading in the next few years.

-Each of the 17 members of the FOMC anonymously provides their predictions for the target fed funds rate at the end of this year, each of the next few years, and in the longer term.
-The Fed releases those predictions in a chart that includes a dot for each of the members at their target interest rate level for each time period.
+The Dot Plot, part of the FOMC’s Summary of Economic Projections released along with the policy decision statement, shows where each participant in the meeting thinks the federal funds rate should be at the end of the year for the next few years and in the longer run.

 Business Insider Emails & Alerts